kyaLee123/Symbolic-AI-GA-Constraint-Satisfaction/README.md

 some form of an AND tree, I decided to go with the Genetic Algorithm Route, in hopes that this would reduce the ammount of search time for this problem, while still achieving optimal results.
 In this README, I will go over each aspect of the Genetic Algorithm's functionality.

-For further information on the desicions and specifics of this project, please read [ my proposal paper](path/to/your/file.pdf)
+For further information on the desicions and specifics of this project, please [View my proposal paper](https://github.com/kyaLee123/Symbolic-AI-GA-Constraint-Satisfaction/blob/main/ProposalGA.pdf)

 ## 1. The population and genomes
 The genomes, in this project, were tuples of (games/practices) assigned to (timeslots).
 We assign Games/Practices to a timeslot.
 An individual